-Microsoft’s flagship street front store in New York features an impressive video wall that appears as an extension of the buildings facade.
-The video wall uses optical illusions to create an interactive connection with the world outside.
+Microsoft’s flagship street front store in New York features an impressive digital signage video wall that appears as an extension of the buildings facade.
+The video wall uses optical illusions to create an interactive connection with the world outside with digital signage content.

 5. The Center Bar, SLS Las Vegas

-The Center Bar is located inside the SLS Resort in Las Vegas, after undergoing renovations the SLS opened mid 2018 with a series of new displays, including the 4 sided 3-D display hanging from the ceiling above The Center Bar.
+The Center Bar is located inside the SLS Resort in Las Vegas, after undergoing renovations the SLS opened mid 2018 with a series of new restaurant digital signage displays, including the 4 sided 3-D display hanging from the ceiling above The Center Bar.
 The display is made using 2.1 million multicolor LEDs placed in a box structure to create a three-dimensional appearance when viewed from just the right angle.
-Created by display engineering firm Daktronics, the LED-laden structure measures 32 feet long by 18 feet wide, and extends 4 feet deep, it’s the perfect example of creativity meeting digital signage and creating an amazing product.
+Created by display engineering firm Daktronics, the LED-laden structure measures 32 feet long by 18 feet wide, and extends 4 feet deep, it’s the perfect example of digital signage content meeting the restaurant industry and creating an amazing product.

 In 2014 Pepsi's marketing team made headlines with their incredible augmented reality bus shelter on New Oxford Street in London.
 The Pepsi Max team used 3-D rendering and depth mapping to share the brands message "Live For Now".